Adamant-im/AIPs/AIPS/aip-2.md

 Commonly known parameters:
 - `label` is a contact name.
 Often used on business cards.
-- `anti_spam` is a string that contact use as anti-spam code
 - `action` is action that supposed to perform
 - `amount` is amount in ADM to send
 - `message` is a message which supposed to be sent to contact (or as a comment to a transfer)